vuejs/docs/src/api/directives.md

   <svg><a :xlink:special="foo"></a></svg>
   ```

   When setting a binding on an element, Vue by default checks whether the element has the key defined as a property using an `in` operator check.
-If the property is defined, Vue will set the value as DOM property instead of an attribute.
+If the property is defined, Vue will set the value as a DOM property instead of an attribute.
 This should work in most cases, but you can override this behavior by explicitly using `.prop` or `.attr` modifiers.
-This is sometimes necessary especially when [working with custom elements](/guide/web-components.html#passing-dom-properties).
+This is sometimes necessary, especially when [working with custom elements](/guide/web-components.html#passing-dom-properties).

   The `.prop` modifier also has a dedicated shorthand, `.`: